dsfjldhgf/PowerBI/README.md

 In this project, I will be working in PowerBI to build various dashboards for an imaginary company called Atliq Hardware.

-The dataset called {gdb041, gdb056} is provided by Codebasics, an online programming learning platform. 'https://codebasics.io/'.
+gdb041.sql and gdb056.sql are large dataset and stored in Microsoft SQL Server Query File.
+They are provided by Codebasics, an online programming learning platform. 'https://codebasics.io/'.

 This project consists several parts:

-1. Import dataset to MySQL Database and connect MySQL Database to PowerBI.
+1. Import dataset gdb041 and gdb056 to MySQL Database and connect MySQL Database to PowerBI.

 2. Transform Data using Power Query Editor.
 (Creating a 'Date' table and merge tables.)